 - 4. It is important for students to attend practices and games.
 This communicates commitment to the sport and them.
 Students who miss an excessive amount of both may be asked to leave the team. - 5.
-Proper attire (PE Clothes) should be worn to all practices and games.
-Failure to come properly addressed will result in the athlete being sent home and not allowing him or her to practice or play with the team. - 6.
+Proper sports attire should be worn to all practices and games.
+Failure to come properly dressed will result in the athlete being sent home and not allowing him or her to practice or play with the team. - 6.
 If a parent wishes to discuss an athletic concern with a coach, the following steps should be taken: - a.
 Email the coach to set up an appointment. - b.
 Do not attempt to confront a coach before, during, or after an athletic practice or game.
 Feelings can be heightened at these times.
 Absolutely no conflict resolution should take place between a coach and a parent with students present.
 Conflict resolutions should take place outside the athletic arena. - c.
 If the issue could not be resolved through discussion with the coach, the parent should then email the Athletic Director (or Headmaster, if applicable) to set up an appointment.
-At this meeting the next appropriate step will be determined.
+At this meeting the next appropriate step will be determined. - 7.
+All students participating in sports are required to maintain a satisfactory standing academically.
+Failure of a student to maintain this standing will result in a loss of privilege to participate in athletics. - 8.
+Students participating in sports must adhere to the student code of conduct.
+Any violations will result in the student being suspended or removed from the athletic team(s). - 9.
+All High School sporting teams will adhere to the FHSAA code of conduct and game policies (www.fhsaa.org)